Thartvigsen/thartvigsen.github.io/README.md

 - 80-dimensional time series of clinical measurements
 - Hand-crafted features summarizing the time series to capture their temporal nature

 We trained classifiers on each source of data, then merged their outputs to create a well-informed meta-learner to detect *C. Diff.* far in advance of the date of infection-confirmation.
-Our
 This work was published in the Applied Data Science Track of the **European Conference of Machine Learning (ECML)**, presented by Cansu Sen on September 19, 2017 in Skopje, Macedonia.
 The paper can be found [here](http://ecmlpkdd2017.ijs.si/papers/paperID487.pdf).

 ## University of Arizona: Summer 2015